ditrix36/pxShader/README.md

    | y  | specifes the y coordimaet of the top corner of the text |
    | txt  | specifies the content or the value of the text|

-   :bulb: the text object shape (object return by the text function) has another method apart from the `draw()` method which is the        `toBox()` method and this method returns an object which contains the dimensions of the object. that is:
+   :bulb: the text object shape (object return by the text function) has another method apart from the `draw()` method which is the        `toBox()` method and this method returns an object which contains the dimensions of the text object shape. that is:
    ``` javascript
    var canvas = canvas2d();
    var myText = text({x:10,y:20,txt:"Hello world"});